 The only reason any pastor, or preacher, or teacher would tell you that your decision—your belief alone—means you are immediately saved is because HE has never received the covenant—he has never been told directly by the Holy Spirit that he is a child of Yah.
 HE is trusting in false doctrine for his eternal security, for he was taught that he was saved by, and at the moment of, his decision.

-Such a person claims that Messiah Yahoshua is a liar in Luke 8:13, for Messiah said that some will believe (human belief) for awhile, but, during their time of testing (that all must endure), will fall away because they have no root (they never receive the source of life—the Holy Spirit).
+Such a person claims that Messiah Yahoshua is a liar in Luke 8:13, for Messiah said that some will believe (human agreement with truth) for awhile, but, during their time of testing (that all must endure), will fall away because they have no root (they never receive the source of life—the Holy Spirit).